If you want a

 still work properly with this wire cut and capped – this was an idle

-increase control wire for the Air Cond..
-The 5” section of wire remaining,
+increase control wire for the A/C. The 5” section of wire remaining,

-going into the computer is your #24 Octane control.
+going into the computer is your pin 24 octane control.
 Take this wire and “T”

-allow your computer to run in the “High Octane” setting.
-You must from
+allow your computer to run in the “High Octane” setting when grounded.
+You

-this point on, run 91 or greater octane fuel.
+must from this point on, run 91 or greater octane fuel when in premium

 5.